abigailbishop/AST443-F18-BBY/Lab0/README.txt

 DataAnalysis4p3.py
   Contains the data analysis script required for section 4.3 (The CCD was set to -5 degrees C)
+  Note: It takes a few minutes to run.
 DataAnalysis4p3.py
   Contains the data analysis script required for section 4.4

+sensitivity_data_0deg.txt
+  Tracks the x, y, and brightness values of flat_master.fits from the center to the upper right corner of the fits file sensitivity_data_90deg.txt
+  Tracks the x, y, and brightness values of 3.2_CCDFlats/3.2_flat_real_rotated.00000010.FIT from the center to the upper right corner of the fits file

 flat_master.fits
   The master flat file from section 4.3